sporto/elm-tutorial/effects/startapp_with_effects.md

 ### httpTask and refreshFx

 These two create an http task and wrap it into an `Effects`.
-When the effects are ran we will send the `OnRefresh` action.
+When the effects are run we will send the `OnRefresh` action.
 For more details on this code see the previous chapter.

 ### init